How To Build A Water Storage System For Long-Term Emergencies

 1. Food Grade Plastic Containers

-Plastic is the preferred storage method for many because it’s the most obvious choice.
+Plastic is the preferred storage method for many.

-For one, food scientists have a growing fear that plastic can leach chemicals into water over time.
+For one, food scientists have a growing fear that plastic can leach chemicals into water.

-This is especially true if introduced to direct light or heat.
+This is especially true in direct light or heat.

 By far my favorite plastic container (and favorite containers overall) is The 5 Gallon Legacy Premium Water Storage System.